Rupert Murdoch wants Facebook to pay for the news

 An unrealistic proposal

 However, on closer inspection his suggestion is disingenuous.
-To publicly issue a carefully scripted statement with a questionable insinuations (Facebook is equated to a cable provider) and very few details is more mud-slinging than muckraking.
+To publicly issue a carefully scripted statement with questionable insinuations (Facebook is equated to a cable provider) and very few details is more mud-slinging than muckraking.
 We’re not saying Facebook shouldn’t be paying somebody something, but this isn’t a realistic solution and I don’t think Murdoch really believes it is either.

 Carriage fees are pretty simple.
 Your cable provider pays a fee per subscriber to networks like ESPN and AMC in order to carry their programming; these fees vary from under a dollar for specialty or less popular networks (AMC, FX) to more than $6 (ESPN, by far the most expensive).
 The idea is that you as a subscriber are paying for access to these channels, and then paying for the convenience of having them delivered to your TV by the cable company.
 The $40-50 is really only routed through the cable companies for convenience (yours and theirs).

-But while that makes sense for a cable provider with millions of subscribers in a single region of the US, all paying $50 or more for the privilege of watching live TV, it’s a poor match for the likes of Facebook.
+But while that makes sense for a cable provider with millions of subscribers in a single region of the U.S., all paying $50 or more for the privilege of watching live TV, it’s a poor match for the likes of Facebook.

 Facebook’s “viewers,” just off the top of my head: